PzAz04Maus/Abiogenesis/_AB13 High priority stuff/Chapter 9 - Gamemaster's section/Biologics/Tools/Monster Traits.md

 	The NPC's attack returns x health on success

 #### NBC vector
-Any target is exposed to X disease, poison or radioactive threat on a test every Y {period}.
+Any target exposed to X disease, poison or radioactive threat is tested every Y {period} for contracting it.

 #### Mimic
 The creature may duplicate any sound they hear at least once.